 “As interest rates start going up, we should see a slowdown in the real estate market,” Fernandez says.
 He notes there can be a four- to six-monthlong delay before interest rate hikes make a noticeable difference on sales though.

-Rising interest rates should cool demand for new homes, but they won’t affect the supply issues.
+Rising interest rates have cooled demand for new homes, which has kept listings active for longer, but ultimately they won’t affect the larger supply issues.

 “We need to get that supply chain moving,” Knee says.
 Once more new homes are on the market, the inventory of existing homes for sale could see a boost.